 Polymershapes

-By June 5, 2020 No Comments
+By June 5, 2020 August 13th, 2024 No Comments

 Polycarbonate Plastic

-Much of the bullet-proof and shatter-proof “glass” that you see on TV and experience in real life is actually made of bullet-resistant polycarbonate sheets.
+bulletproof polycarbonate plastic in the doors of a subway carMuch of the bulletproof and shatter-proof “glass” that you see on TV and experience in real life is actually made of bullet-resistant polycarbonate sheets.
 But, you ask, how does polycarbonate come to be?
 How do you turn it into a bullet-resistant material?

 One reason that polycarbonate plastic is the preferred material for creating bullet-resistant items is because of its weight.
 It’s six times lighter than glass.
-If a vehicle had windows composed of actual glass, then it would add excessive weight.
+If a vehicle had windows composed of actual glass, that would add excessive weight.
 Polycarbonate is a lightweight alternative that poses less of a safety risk.

 This creates three levels of protection, which can effectively stop bullets: